 6ANZAC Park, West Ryde

 There are a lot of crunchy autumn leaf fun to be had at Anzac Park.
 Most are in the far corner from the train station.
-And you can even stomp while the kids play in the playground ;-).
+And you can even stomp while the kids play in the NEW playground, which is tucked under the trees.

 Address: Corner of Anzac Ave and Wattle Street, West Ryde | Park: A short walk from West Ryde station, Anzac Park has a shaded playground, formal gardens and open grassed area, plus toilets, BBQ and picnic areas. | More Details about the Park |